Strategic Intelligence

 Threat Intelligence Services: How They Enhance Cybersecurity

-Threat intelligence services support organizations’ cybersecurity efforts by providing CISOs and SOCs the tools to develop and optimize cyberthreat analysis, prevention, and recovery programs.
+Threat intelligence services support organizations’ cybersecurity efforts by providing CISOs and SOCs the tools to develop and optimize cyber threat analysis, prevention, and recovery programs.
 Effective CTI support increases overall threat awareness, enables proactive defense measures, enhances incident response plans, and improves decision-making and risk management.

 The Role of Incident Response in a Threat Intelligence Program